TLeconte/acarsdec/README.md

  -i station id:		id use in acarsdec network format.

- -a alsapcmdevice :	decode from soundcard input alsapcmdevice (ie: hw:0,0)

  -r rtldevice f1 [f2] ... [fN] :		decode from rtl dongle number or S/N "rtldevice" receiving at VHF frequencies "f1" and optionally "f2" to "fN" in Mhz (ie : -r 0 131.525 131.725 131.825 ).
 Frequencies must be within the same 2MHz.

  -g gain :		set rtl preamp gain in tenth of db (ie -g 90 for +9db).
 By default use maximum gain